 A support ticket system acts as a single platform for managing all customer issues as well as requests.
 The ticketing software works by automatically converting every incoming support communication into a unique ticket that documents support interactions over the course of time.

-Ticketing systems empower your customer service agents to better track requests, prioritize urgent tickets, and share faster responses for a well-streamlined and delightful customer experience.
+Ticketing systems empower your customer service agents to better track requests, prioritize urgent tickets, and share faster responses for a delightful customer experience.

 1. Open Ticket